Sjoerd82/defender-headunit/sources/README.md

 An audio signal source a.k.a.
 "Source" is a provider of music.
 Examples of these are FM radio, MPD or SoundCloud.
 Every source is defined by a Source Plugin.
 Source plugins are Python classes.

+### Subsources
 Every source has 1 or more subsources.
 Subsources are cycled through using a source button or source selector.

-Subsources should be used to divide groups of music sources under a common source.
+ - Subsources should be used to divide groups of music sources under a common source.
+ - Subsources can be added and removed "on-the-fly".

 *Example:* The stations of an FM radio source could be configured as subsources.
 This however, would require the user to cycle through a lot of sources to get to a different type of source and is very counter-intuitive.
 To select radio stations it's more intuitive to use "seek" and "next" buttons.
 A media source however, could create a subsource for every connected drive.